Spodnja Bačkova

 Spodnja Bačkova ([ˈspoːdnja ˈbaːtʃkɔʋa]) is a settlement in the Slovene Hills (Slovenske gorice) in the Municipality of Benedikt in northeastern Slovenia.
 The area is part of the traditional region of Styria.
 It is now included in the Drava Statistical Region.

+History

+Spodnja Bačkova was created as a separate settlement in 1963, when the former village of Bačkova was split into this settlement and neighboring Zgornja Bačkova.

+Cultural heritage

 A small hexagonal chapel-shrine in the settlement dates to 1871.